radicallyopensecurity/publications/policies-and-protocols/password-policy.md

 # Introduction

-This generalized version of our passowrd policy serves as an example to ensure all measures and processes are captured adequately.
+This is a generalized version of a password policy, and serves as an example to ensure all measures and processes are captured adequately.

 ## 1. Overview